Guides

 Be present, but be sensitive to your government stakeholders' priorities - it's not their average year.

-Government departments are in the process of preparing the 'blue book' and the 'red book'.
-The blue contains briefings on the status of various Bills, government programs and the fiscal position for a returning government.
-The red contains similar briefing for a new government.
-It's a way to ensure a smooth transition to government after the rollercoaster that is an election campaign.
-It's also a good way for Government Relations teams to get ready for any election outcome, and helps ensure your team is ready to swoop when the government is sworn in.
-Read more about preparing your red book/blue book strategy here.
+Government departments are currently preparing their 'blue book' and 'red book', which are critical for ensuring a smooth transition post-election.
+The blue book provides briefings on the status of bills, government programs, and the fiscal position for a returning government, while the red book offers similar insights for an incoming administration.
+These documents are invaluable for continuity and offer a clear pathway for Government Relations teams to prepare for any election outcome.
+A strong strategy will ensure your team is ready to act when the next government is sworn in.
+Read more about crafting your red/blue book strategy here.

 Pulse Political Monitoring